newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Domestic Partnership in New York City

-Unmarried parties who wish to establish a relationship can do so via a Domestic Partnership.
+Unmarried parties who wish to establish a relationship may also consider a Domestic Partnership.
 Such agreements are recognized and legally binding in New York City.
 Some of the general requirements for registering a domestic partnership in New York City include:

-- Both parties must be single, unrelated by blood, and at least 18 years
+• Both parties must be single, unrelated by blood, and at least 18 years old